ibm-cloud-docs/citrix-netscaler-vpx/terminology.md

 ## NetScaler IP (NSIP)
 {: #netscaler-ip-nsip-}

-The IP of the load balancer designated for management purposes.
+The IP of the load balancer is designated for management purposes.

 ## SubNet IP (SNIP)
 {: #subnet-ip-snip-}

-A SNIP is the source IP address of a packet used by the NetScaler every time it wants to communicate with a server (or object).
+A SNIP is the source IP address of a packet that is used by the NetScaler every time it wants to communicate with a server (or object).
 Servers also use the SubNet IP to respond to the NetScaler.

 ## Virtual IP (VIP)
 {: #virtual-ip-vip-}

 A VIP is an IP address to which a client sends requests.
-The NetScaler terminates the client connection at the VIP and then initiates a connection with a server configured in the load balancing service.
+The NetScaler terminates the client connection at the VIP and then initiates a connection with a server that is configured in the load balancing service.
 This can be either a public IP address for public (internet) traffic, or a private IP address for private (intranet) traffic.

 ## Virtual server
 {: #virtual-server}

-A virtual server, in load balancing terms, refers to the combination of the IP address, port, and protocol to which an IP client connects and where traffic requests are sent for a particular application that is being load-balanced by the NetScaler.
+A virtual server refers to the combination of the IP address, port, and protocol to which an IP client connects.
+It also refers to where traffic requests are sent for a particular application that is being load-balanced by the NetScaler.

 ## Service
 {: #service}

-The combination of IP address, port, and protocol used to route requests to a specific server.
+The combination of IP address, port, and protocol that is used to route requests to a specific server.
 A service, once configured, must later be associated to a virtual server.

 ## Server object
 {: #server-object}